b3rg01/MyBlog/_posts/2024-04-22-Bypass-Win-Defender.md

 but you can still play around with it if you want to!

 - Coding the first application that will take the shellcode and will perform a xor encryption and will output the result

+  > ⚠️ **Note:** You can edit the variable to put your own shellcode generated.
+The first program will be upgraded so you can pass the shellcode via a prompt, but for the sake of this demonstration, I didn't do it

   ```
   #include <Windows.h>
   #include <stdio.h>